March 12, 2026 (3mo ago)

 This is a solid foundation for a side project or internal tool.
 But would you want to maintain this in production alongside your actual product?
 That's where the build-vs-buy calculation gets interesting.

 Temps captures frontend and backend errors through a built-in tracking system that shares infrastructure with its deployment engine, analytics, and session replay — no separate service to install or maintain.
-According to the Stack Overflow Developer Survey, 54% of developers use some form of error monitoring in production.
+Because Temps is a single Rust binary that replaces Vercel, PostHog, FullStory, Sentry, and Pingdom, error tracking is not a bolt-on: it is part of the deployment runtime.

 Errors are fingerprinted using a combination of the error type, normalized message, and top stack frames.
 Identical errors collapse into a single issue with an occurrence counter, first-seen and last-seen timestamps, and a list of affected users.